Skip to main content

 • allowed-tools in SKILL.md is enforced at planning time and execution time (fail-closed).

-• Skill file reads are restricted to the skill root and allowed subdirectories.
+• Skill file reads are restricted to the skill root and allowed subdirectories: references/, resources/, assets/, and scripts/.

 • Symlinked paths are rejected for skill file access.